USS Bowditch (AG-30)

 USS Bowditch (AG-30) was a United States Navy survey ship in commission from 1940 to 1947.
 She saw service during World War II.

 Prior to her U.S. Navy service, the ship operated as the American motor passenger ship MS Santa Inez.

 Construction, characterisics, and commercial service

-Constructed as a commercial passenger ship by Burmeister and Wain in Copenhagen, Denmark, for the Grace Line, MS Santa Inez was launched in 1929.
+Constructed as a commercial passenger ship by Burmeister & Wain in Copenhagen, Denmark, for the Grace Line, MS Santa Inez was launched in 1929.
 She had diesel power, a short funnel, a cruiser stern, and accommodation for 125 passengers in two classes.
-She operated on the Grace Line's secondary service from New York City to as far as Valparaiso, Chile.
+She operated on the Grace Line's secondary service from New York City to as far as Valparaíso, Chile.
 The Great Depression forced the Grace Line to suspend its secondary service in 1932, and Santa Inez was laid up that year, but she returned to active operations when the Grace Line resumed its secondary service in 1933.

 U.S. Navy service

 The United States Navy purchased Santa Inez on 4 March 1940 and temporarily commissioned her as the miscellaneous auxiliary USS Bowditch (AG-30) on 12 March 1940.
 She was decommissioned for fitting out as a survey vessel at the Norfolk Navy Yard in Portsmouth, Virginia.
 With the work complete, she was recommissioned on 1 July 1940 with Commander E. E. Duval in command.
 Following her recommissioning, Bowditch made numerous geodetic surveys in places such as Little Placentia Bay in Newfoundland, Bermuda, the Bahamas, Jamaica, Cuba, and Haiti.

 The United States entered World War II on 7 December 1941.
 Departing Norfolk, Virginia, on 9 January 1942, Bowditch steamed south to conduct hydrographic surveys of the waters between Panama and Colombia, off the Galápagos Islands, and off the Cocos Islands in Costa Rica.
 Returning to Norfolk for repairs on 21 November 1942, she departed again on 17 February 1943 and headed southward.
 After survey work in the Caribbean through May 1943, she transited the Panama Canal to work in the Pacific Ocean along the coasts of Panama, Colombia, and Ecuador.
 Bowditch was reclassified as a survey ship, AGS-4, on 1 December 1943.